 Non-standard cycles are typically more expensive than standard road bikes, with access to hire and loan schemes also limited.
-Disabled people are more likely to be on lower incomes than those who are non-disabled, creating a further financial disadvantage when it comes to purchasing the right cycle.
+Disabled people are more likely to be on lower incomes than non-disabled people, creating a further financial disadvantage when it comes to purchasing the right cycle.

 The majority of cycle parking and storage facilities fail to accommodate non-standard cycles.
 Without reliably available parking facilities (and fully integrated modes of transport) disabled cyclists will be discouraged from venturing out in the first place and from participating in active travel.

 Cycles not recognised as mobility aids

 Many disabled people find cycling easier than walking.
 However, under existing legislation cycles are not listed as a mobility aid (unlike wheelchairs and mobility scooters), meaning disabled cyclists may be asked to dismount in places where ‘cyclists dismount’ signs are displayed (despite the fact that walking or wheeling a mobility aid, such as a handcycle, might be physically impossible for some).

 Language and imagery matter.
 Images of visibly disabled cyclists are under-represented in cycling, transport and design publications.
 Therefore people who work in cycling rarely think of the needs of disabled cyclists.
 Disabled cyclists are further excluded from cycling culture through use of the word ‘bicycle’, which fails to acknowledge the wider range of cycles available.
 Electric-assistance is often branded as ‘cheating’, which reinforces the perception that cycling is for the fit and athletic.
 We work to change the whole image of cycling so everyone realises that cycling is done by “people like me” and professionals understand they must design with disabled cyclists in mind.